amirajohnson/audentify/README.md

 before the ten seconds run out.
 When the players gets through 10 rounds, the game is over!

+Audentify can work in both English and Spanish!

+Watch the project video: https://www.youtube.com/watch?v=u27xfoqkwGY

 What parts of the project did I work on?
 - Ideation
 - User Experience Design
 - User Research
 - Front-End Code
 - Song-Recognition API

+*Audentify was completed in Fall 2021 as part of the 2021 Hack112 competition hosted by Carnegie Mellon University's 15-112 course*